jacobnalepa/Quantum-Computation/README.md

 # Quantum-Computation
-Computational  work for Quantum Mechanics 1
+This repository contains computational  work for PHY 675 - Quantum Mechanics 1 at Eastern Michigan University.